kxnzx/crowdfunding-product-page/README.md

 ### What I learned

 I have learned many things during the making of this project.
 The one thing that stood out the most for me is learning about the parentElement Property.
-There are many different ways to traverse throught the DOM in JavaScript.
+There are many different ways to traverse through the DOM in JavaScript.
 One way is by navigating up the tree DOM and select an ancestor of an element.

 Here it was my goal to perform actions on the parent element of the parent element of radio.
 This is how I did it: